Auth Stream Access (ASA)

 ASA requests are delivered as an HTTP POST during authorization.
 The ASA request body adheres to the Lithic transaction schema, with some additional fields added for use in decisioning.
 A response should be sent with HTTP response code 200 and the approval decision in the response body.
 This response is converted by Lithic back into ISO-8583 format and forwarded to the network.

-In sandbox, users can self-enroll and disenroll in ASA.
-In production, onboarding requires manual approval and setup.
+In both sandbox and production, users can self-enroll and disenroll in ASA.

 Set up an ASA responder in under 10 minutes!